Samariya57/Via_Coding_Challenge/README.md

 next 30 minutes of 2013-04-09 15:00:00.
 ### Current solution

+### Ways to modify
+Much more personalized approach is to send notifications to drivers based on historical behavior of a particular driver.
+For example if a driver always stops after 9h40m on-shift then the probability that he/she crosses 10-hours threshold is negligibly small and we don't send him/her a notification.
+However to use this method we must have big historical data for each driver which is not always possible, i.e. at the beginning of the year or his/her career.
+There's also a side effect that a driver may not understand who doesn't know the method may think that it's a bug that the system works diffrently for him/her and his/her colleague.
 ## Question 3
 The taxicab dispatcher also wants to identify drivers who are on a roll – these are drivers who have 5 rides in a row, with less than 10 minutes of empty time between each of the rides